 You might also want to think about changing the anchor link transition.
 By default, anchor links will jump suddenly to the ID further down the page.
 This can be jarring for some.
 You can change this so it’s a smooth scrolling transition.
 This is actually what we do on the Kinsta blog.
 You can utilize a free plugin like Page scroll to id or add some CSS to your site, such as

 scroll-behavior: smooth;.
 This Stack Overflow post has some additional tips for developers.

 As with most WordPress tips, there are a few different ways you can go about adding anchor links in WordPress.
-Check out these four different easy methods.
+Check out these three different easy methods.
 And yes, these links directly below are using anchor text. 😁

 The first way to create anchor links in WordPress is to simply do it manually with HTML in each of your posts.
 Let’s create one so you can see how they work.

 Create the text for your link and add a hyperlink on it like you would normally for any other link.

 Instead of linking it to a URL, post, or page; you will assign it an anchor name.
 URIs that designate anchors contain a “#” character followed by the anchor name.
 You can name this anything you want, although we typically recommend keeping them short and related to the actual name of the header.

 If you look at the text view (HTML) it looks like this:

 <a href="#manually-create-anchor-links-wordpress">How to Manually Create Anchor Links in WordPress</a>

 Here is an example all of the anchor links we’re using in this post: